i0Ek3/Xperimental/Solidity/README.md

     - but assign memory var to another memory var will create a ref, modify this ref will modify the original var
   - calldata
     - same with memory but used for function parameter and cannot modify immutable var
+    - tell the smart contract which function I want to call and what the arguments are
 - var scope
   - state
     - the data is stored in the variables on the chain, all in-contract functions can access it, and the gas consumption is high